Breakfast Stuffed Bell Peppers

 Tips for baking eggs

-Baking eggs sounds simple enough; however, the dry heat of the oven has been known to dry out eggs or play tricks on them.
+Baking eggs sounds simple enough; however, the oven’s dry heat can dry out eggs or play tricks on them.
 We have two tips to keep these eggs perfectly moist – and it works not just for this recipe, but for any baked egg recipe.

 - Second, cover the pan with a baking sheet, aluminum foil, or whatever suits you!
 This will trap in the steam, making a more humid environment for the eggs to cook in.